-Wickham (chair), Confer, Fredrick, Gill, Kauffman, Majcen, Mueller, Pinckney, Ryan
+Wickham (chair), Confer, Fredrick, Gill, Harris, Kauffman, Majcen, Mueller, Pinckney, Ryan

 The Department of Earth Science is committed to the practical advancement of knowledge; to the service of the local, national and world communities; and to the education of earth scientists, geologists and geographers.
 The goal of the department is to produce a well-rounded, well-trained individual who is ready for a professional career or for graduate school.